 With 5G, Samsung Networks has seen its market position rise even further.
-In 2018, Verizon selected Samsung Networks as a 4G macro and 5G partner and it was also selected by AT&T for 4G CBRS and 5G.
+In 2018, Verizon selected Samsung Networks as a 4G macro and 5G partner and it was also selected by AT&T for 5G.

 Samsung Networks has been instrumental in making 5G a commercial reality by helping launch the first networks.
 The company is the key radio supplier to all three South Korean mobile operators.
-In April 2019, the company claimed it was the largest supplier of 5G base stations in its domestic market.
+In April 2019, the company claimed it had deployed over 64% of all 5G base stations in its home market.
 Overall, the company now claims to have deployed over 100,000 base stations globally.
 Each base station is carrying commercial traffic.
 In the first half of 2019, the company helped both Verizon and Sprint launch 5G in the US.

 The company now claims a number of commercial 5G NR contracts including KT, SK Telecom, LGU+, AT&T, Sprint, Verizon, and KDDI.
 The company has also engaged with over 20 mobile operators on 5G development partnerships, trials, and demonstrations.